suyash16999/Weather-Prediction/README.md

 The monitoring room can subscribe to this data for performing further analytics.

 For obtaining future weather conditions, a LSTM(Long Short Term Memory) network-special kind of recurrent neural network(RNN) is involved.
+The framework used for developing the model is Keras.

 If extreme conditions are predicted, i.e. parameters cross a certain threshold, automated e-mails can be sent to the authorities concerned.
 E-mails are sent using SMTP(Simple Mail Transfer Protocol)